arcaela/arcaela/README.md

 These are projects I work on myself in my free time.

-- [blarn](https://github.com/iansu/blarn) - A Yarn v1 wrapper that adds some extra functionality
-- [apollo-schema-check-action](https://github.com/iansu/apollo-schema-check-action) - A GitHub Action that posts Apollo schema check results as a comment on your PRs
+- [aurora.js](https://github.com/arcaela/aurora.js) - This template was built to reduce setup time, facilitate a work structure and implement useful development tools.
+- [admin.tucambiotoday.com](https://github.com/arcaela/admin.tucambiotoday.com) - A web site to send money using TuCambioToday Platform.
+- [beta.tucambiotoday.com](https://github.com/arcaela/beta.tucambiotoday.com) - A web site (BETA) to send money using TuCambioToday Platform.
-- [cra-minimal-templates](https://github.com/iansu/cra-minimal-templates) - A collection of minimal templates for Create React App
+- [tatystyle.com](https://github.com/arcaela/tatystyle.com) - A ReactJS app for buy of TatyStyleOG company.
-- [cra-template](https://github.com/cra-template) - This is a new organization I set up where people can contribute Create React App templates
+- [ServerManager](https://github.com/ServerManager) - Administrative tools for managing multiple applications in PHP (Linux)
-- [generator-ts-cli](https://github.com/iansu/generator-ts-cli) - A Yeoman generator for starting a TypeScript CLI project
+- [electrum](https://github.com/arcaela/electrum) - A Blockchain startup for inititate blockchain app.

-### Neo Financial Open Source Projects
+- [npm](https://github.com/arcaela/npm) - Some tools for managing native JavaScript applications
+- [composer](https://github.com/arcaela/composer) - Some tools for managing native PHP (Laravel) applications

+## Some SmartBunny Projects

-These are projects open sourced by my company that I work on and help maintain along with other members of my team.
+These are projects open sourced by SmartBunny company.

-- [awsx](https://github.com/neofinancial/awsx) - An AWS CLI profile switcher with MFA and Assume Role support
-- [config-dug](https://github.com/neofinancial/config-dug) - A config loader with support for AWS Secrets Manager
-- [ccscan](https://github.com/neofinancial/ccscan) - A tool to scan files for credit card numbers
-- [eslint-config-neo](https://github.com/neofinancial/eslint-config-neo) - Our ESLint config with support for JavaScript and TypeScript
-- [ticket-check-action](https://github.com/neofinancial/ticket-check-action) - A GitHub Action that ensures all your PRs include a ticket reference in the title
+### Soon I will be part of one.

 ## Get in Touch

 Want to discuss any of my open source projects, or something else?
-Send me a direct message on [Twitter](https://twitter.com/iansu).
+Send me a direct message on [Instagram](https://instagram.com/arcaela).